G4Splat: Geometry-Guided Gaussian Splatting with Generative Prior

 Our training pipeline consists of two stages: an initialization stage and a geometry-guided generative training loop.
 This design ensures that reconstruction begins with reliable geometry and progressively improves both coverage and multi-view consistency.

 In the initialization stage, we first apply chart alignment in MAtCha to obtain an initial depth map for each input view.
 From these depth maps, we estimate global 3D planes and compute plane-aware depth maps, as described in \cref{sec:plane_modeling}.
-The Gaussian parameters are then initialized from the point cloud of the depth maps and trained with plane-aware depth maps, producing a baseline model with accurate geometry in the regions observed by the input views.
+The Gaussian parameters are then initialized from the resulting point cloud and optimized using these plane-aware depth maps, producing a baseline model with accurate geometry in the regions observed by the input views.

 The second stage refines and extends the reconstruction through the iterative process described in \cref{sec:geo_generative_prior}.
 As illustrated in \cref{fig:method}, each loop begins by constructing a visibility grid from the current training views, followed by selecting novel viewpoints and inpainting their invisible regions; the inpainted novel views are then merged into the training set.
 Subsequently, global 3D planes and plane-aware depths are recomputed, and the Gaussians are fine-tuned with updated supervision.
 Repeating this loop progressively recovers unseen regions and corrects geometric misalignments.